Comet (film): Plot

 Forward one year after their first breakup, we see Dell stalking Kimberly, buying train tickets on the same train heading north.
 Timeline back to Paris, the pair are hot and then cold.
 Dell frantically recovers the ring after it slid out of his pocket.
 She asks what he's hiding, but he doesn't tell.
 On the train again, Kimberly grows to trust him again, shortly before he's asked to disembark halfway before the original destination.

 Small snipets of a mobile phone conversation between Dell in NYC and Kimberly in LA are interspersed between the train and Paris flashbacks.
 He hears in her voice that she's being untruthful.
 She confesses she's been on and off texting with Jack, the man she'd briefly dated after their first breakup.
 Upset, Dell is who does the breaking up, claiming to have never loved her, trying to inflict pain.
-Directly afterwards, a nurse calls Dell to inform him that his mother, who he'd saved from nearly fatal liver cancer four years ago, passed away from a heart attack.
+Directly afterwards, a nurse calls Dell to inform him that his mother, who he'd saved from nearly fatal liver cancer four years ago, died from a heart attack.

 In the Paris hotel room, Dell sits Kimberley on the bed.
 Silencing her negative thoughts, he details the things he's grown to love about her: overusing 'so', when wisps of her hair cover her face, her eyes...
 Simply knowing her the best thing that has happened to him.
-He then, in his relentlessly narciscistic way, says it's mostly because she likes him.
+He then, in his relentlessly narcissistic way, says it's mostly because she likes him.
 As he turns to get the ring, she tells him he was almost successful.

-The end of the six year timeline, like the other snipets, are interspersed throughout.
+The end of the six year timeline, like the other snippets, are interspersed throughout.
 Piecing them together, Dell has finally responded after months of Kimberley wanting to see him.
 It has been a long time they've not seen one another, since before their second, over-the-phone breakup.
 Using his keen observational skills, he correctly guesses she's engaged to Jack, as boxes are filled of worn kitchen paraphernalia, there's a photo of them and her ring finger has recently had a ring on it.

 Dell tells her about his recent dreams, a non-chronological stream of mostly past events, and says he can't imagine being able to exist in the world without her love.
 The film fades to black.